William-gregory/DA-ML/README.md

 `Xarray`\
 `Cartopy`

-The optimized weights for each network are saved in the CNN_weights folder.
-The weights labelled 'CV' are those generated from cross-validation experiments to assess the network's generalization performance.
+The optimized weights for each network are saved in the `CNN_weights` folder.
+Weights labelled 'CV' are those generated from cross-validation experiments to assess the network's generalization performance.
 Those labelled 'allsamples' have been trained using all data points, and should be used for subsequent analysis.

 ### Data